Hands-on Learning Opportunities

 Traveling Trunk Information

-As of July 1, 2022, the fee for a Traveling Trunk is $80 for a 2 week loan.
+As of July 1, 2022, the fee for a Traveling Trunk is $80 for a 2 week loan (within Maine).
 This includes UPS delivery to your school and administration and processing fees.
 You are responsible for return shipping costs or you may return the trunk in Person.
+Shipping to addresses outside of Maine varies and the loan cost will be assessed on a individual basis.

 If you wish to pick up the trunk from the Hudson Museum and transport it to your school and return it to the museum at the end of the loan period, the fee is $35 for a 2 week loan.